 11) “So it’s like…” When I say I write fantasy, people automatically assume that makes it like Harry Potter, or Lord of the Rings, or whatever fantasy book they are familiar with.
 While this can help you sell your book, you also need to be able to tell them what distinguishes your book from other things they have read.

 12) Some people will disapprove of your work even though they know nothing about it.
 This seems to be especially true for fantasy.
 Even though my books have spiritual and Christian undertones, some people assume that all fantasy is Satanic, corrupts the youth, and promotes witchcraft or other “sinful” acts.
 Generally I do not engage these people, just politely bid them a good day.
-However, there have been occasions where I have been so affronted by what was said, I have had to defend my creation.
-I once had a woman berate me for “pandering the devil’s propaganda” and say of Lask, “anything with eyes like that is no creature of God!”
-To which I promptly retorted, “And anyone who judges a man on his eyes alone is no servant of Him either.
-Get away from my table this instant.”
-So, just be aware that you may encounter very judgmental, harsh, or just plain unsavory people.
-You will have to judge for yourself how best to handle them, but personally, I will only tolerate so much insult to my work.
-People can insult me and I will continue to be polite and patient, but insulting my work without knowing anything about it tends to be another matter entirely.
+There have been occasions where I had a particularly persistent visitor– I once had a woman berate me for “pandering the devil’s propaganda” and say of my red-eyed protagonist, “anything with eyes like that is no creature of God!”
+These people can be difficult to handle, but do stick up for your work, and make sure you know how to reach the venue’s staff and security if need be.

 13) Some people will ask you for money.
 Sometimes these are homeless people, other times they are kids wanting something from the vending machine, or sometimes they won’t even tell you what they want it for.
 I have only ever given someone money on one occasion.
-The rest of the time I apologize and tell them I need the cash in my box to make change.
+The rest of the time I apologize and tell them I need the cash in my box to make change for my customers.

 16) Don’t display what payments you accept.
 I got a Square credit card reader for my phone recently (which is very cool; I highly recommend it) and was very excited to be able to accept credit card payments.
 Square sent me two nice-looking stickers with the accepted credit card logos, and I thought it would be great to advertise that I offer that form of payment.
 Wrong.
 I realized an hour into one of my signings that this sticker was tanking my sales.
 I took down the little “payments accepted” sign and sold a total of 20 copies in the remaining two hours I was there.
 People seem to balk if they immediately see you want money.
 Lure them in with your display and charm and then tell them how they can buy it.